MicrosoftDocs/architecture-center/docs/ai-ml/architecture/baseline-openai-e2e-chat-content.md

 We recommend that you configure the Machine Learning workspace for [managed virtual network isolation](/azure/machine-learning/how-to-managed-network) that requires all outbound connections to be approved.
 This architecture follows that recommendation.
 There are two types of approved outbound rules. *Required outbound rules* are to resources required for the solution to work, such as Container Registry and Storage. *User-defined outbound rules* are to custom resources, such as Azure OpenAI or AI Search, that your workflow is going to use.
 You must configure user-defined outbound rules.
 Required outbound rules are configured when the managed virtual network is created.

 The outbound rules can be private endpoints, service tags, or fully qualified domain names (FQDNs) for external public endpoints.
 In this architecture, connectivity to Azure services such as Container Registry, Storage, Azure Key Vault, Azure OpenAI, and AI Search are connected through private link.
-Although not in this architecture, some common operations that might require configuring an FQDN outbound rule are downloading a pip package, cloning a GitHub repo, or downloading base container images from external repositories.
+Although not in this architecture, some common operations that might require configuring an FQDN outbound rule are downloading a public IP (PIP) package, cloning a GitHub repo, or downloading base container images from external repositories.

 ### Virtual network segmentation and security